Manvydas/taxi-dwh/README.md

 Finally, analytics layer was created.
 Generaly, it duplicates warehouse layer with views and adds **trip_time_seconds** variable.
 I was also thinking about OBT, but decided to keep it this way.
+It would be easier to decide knowing analysts needs.

 For data transformations dbt was used.
 Some general data uniquenes, not null tests performed.
-They could be improved by allowing only particular values, testing relations, data sources.
+Tests could be improved by testing relations, data sources, allowing only particular values in some fields.
 I was not able to create date partitioned tables due to google free account limitations.

+For scheduling data pipelines I would think about several options:
+1. Cron jobs to perform proccess on given schedule;
+2. Cloud-based scheduling/processing tools like Google Dataflow;
+3. Using workflow managing tools like Apache Airflow.

+When implementing any of the scheduling methods, I would collect data pipilines performance statistics (error rates, resources usage, data volumes) and general info about data processed (missing values, outliers, data types).